 For example, the Department for Education looks at a Child A's GCSE results in eight subjects (Attainment 8) and then compares them to the GCSE results of all children across the country who, five years earlier, performed similarly to Child A in Key Stage 2 reading and writing.
 From here, numbers are crunched to work out the average expected level of progress for pupils nationwide, as well as how Child A has performed in comparison and the school's overall score.

-- A score of zero means pupils in this school on average do about as well at Key Stage 4 as other pupils across England who got similar results at the end of Key Stage 2.
+- A score of zero means that, on average, pupils in this school perform as well at GCSEs as other pupils across the country who achieved similar results at the end of Key Stage 2.

-- A score above zero means pupils made more progress, on average, than pupils across England who got similar results at the end of Key Stage 2.
+- A score above zero means that, on average, pupils made more academic progress than pupils across the country who achieved similar results at the end of Key Stage 2.

-- A score below zero means pupils made less progress, on average, than pupils across England who got similar results at the end of Key Stage 2.
+- A score below zero means that, on average, pupils made less progress than pupils across the country who achieved similar results at the end of Key Stage 2.

-On results day, what still matters for students is the actual grades they receive, as these will determine where they go next (sixth form courses, apprenticeships, jobs etc).
-Individual students’ Progress 8 or Attainment 8 scores are not made public as these are only calculated in order to work out the whole school’s progress and attainment.
-It's the headteachers who have sleepless nights until the autumn, when they are due to receive their school's scores – especially with regard to Progress 8 – as very weak ones can result in a school coming under pressure to convert to an academy (which could mean a change of head).
-The school performance tables for 2017 will probably be published in January 2018.
+On results day, what still matters for students is the actual grades they receive, as these will determine where they go next (sixth form courses, apprenticeships...etc).
+Individual students’ scores are not made public as these are only used in order to work out scores for the school as a whole.
+It is the headteachers who have sleepless nights until their school's scores are published in the autumn as weak ones can result in the school coming under pressure.